CheickPaul/Quantitative-Finance-and-Programming-Journey/multivariate-calculus--imperial-college-london/README.md

 ## Purpose
 This folder centralizes my notes, exercises, and Python projects for the *Multivariate Calculus* course.
-It focuses on derivatives, gradients, Taylor expansion, and optimization — key tools for machine-learning and quantitative-finance models.
+It focuses on derivatives, gradients, Taylor expansion, and optimization.

 ---